-This easy and nutritious crockpot chicken Alfredo recipe combines chicken thighs with lots of vegetables and Alfredo sauce, served over tender fettuccine to soak up the cheesy goodness.
-It is made in your slow cooker, which means you can come home to a delicious dinner without having done much work beforehand.
-All you need to complete the meal is a green salad, some toasted garlic bread or crisp breadsticks, and a nice glass of white wine.
+When you make it in your slow cooker, you can come home to a delicious dinner without having to do much work.
+All you need to complete the meal is a few minutes to boil the fettuccine, toss a simple green salad, prepare some toasted garlic bread or crisp breadsticks, and pour a nice glass of white wine.

 - 2 pounds boneless and skinless chicken thighs (cubed)